MKLab-ITI/pygrank/documentation/documentation.md

 # 3.0 0.0
 ```

-If is possible to directly access graph signal values as objects of the
-respective backend through a `signal.np` attribute.
-For example, if the
-default *numpy* backend is used, this attribute holds a numpy array.
+Signal values can be accessed
+through the `signal.np` attribute, which hold `numpy` arrays by default.
-Although it will hold different primitives, depending on the loaded backend,
+The attribute can hold different types of data depending on the *current*
-these can manipulated through available backend operations.
-Importantly,
-the attribute is wrapped so that it is automatically converted to primitives
-of loaded backends.
-Take care to not break backpropagation pipelines by
-switching backends and setting new signal values.
+backend being used.
+Avoid breaking any
+pipelines used for backpropagation by manipulating signal values in
+backends other than the ones they were first defined in.

 ![graph signal](graph_signal.png)

-Continuing from the previous example,
+Continuing from the previous example, in the following code
-in the following code we divide a graph signal's elements with their sum.
+we normalize a graph signal's elements by dividing them with their sum.
 Value changes are reflected by signal access.

 ```python